 What is dysphagia and why do I have it?

-It generally occurs because a tumor interferes with the ability of the lips, tongue, or throat muscles to move food around the mouth so that it can be chewed and passed to the esophagus.
+A tumor in the head or neck can interfere with the ability of the lips, tongue, or throat muscles to move food around the mouth so that it can be chewed and passed to the esophagus.
 In other cases, the tumor may block the throat so that food and/or liquid cannot pass through it.

 Radiation therapy can also cause swallowing problems.
-The effects of radiation — including scarring and fibrosis — build over time, and can reduce the ability of the throat muscles to function properly, even after treatment is finished.
+The effects of radiation — including scarring and fibrosis — build over time, and can reduce the ability of the throat muscles to function properly, even long after treatment is finished.
 Radiation can also cause narrowing of the swallowing passage — a problem known as "stricture."

 How is dysphagia diagnosed?